Overview¶

 The Rust core provides significant speedups:

-10-100x faster Ball Mapper construction
+10-100x faster Ball Mapper construction, with KD-tree acceleration for 1-16D embeddings

-Parallel PCA computation across configurations
+Parallel JL/PCA projection computation across configurations

 For large datasets (>10k rows) or extensive sweeps (>100 configurations), Pulsar’s Rust implementation is essential.